Photo Credit: John White

 DISTRIBUTION: Muskrats can be found from near the Arctic Circle in Canada to the Gulf of Mexico and are found in every state with the exception of Florida.

-HABITAT: Muskrats frequent a large variety of habitats including ditches, streams, marshes, lakes, beaver ponds, mine pits, farm ponds, and other wetland areas.
+HABITAT: Muskrats frequent a large variety of habitats including saline, brackish, and freshwater streams, marshes, ditches, lakes, beaver ponds, mine pits, farm ponds, and other wetland areas.
 For shelter, muskrats sometimes build a cone-shaped lodge of mud and sticks.
 This lodge may be five feet in diameter at the base and may reach three feet above the water.
 Bank dens or burrows are also often excavated for shelters.
 Both lodges and bank burrow type shelters may have several underwater entrances.

 FEEDING HABITS: Muskrats are primarily vegetarians, relishing cattails, bulrush, smartweed, duck potato, horsetail, water lily, sedges, young willow sprouts, and pickerel weed.
 They will eat almost any type of aquatic vegetation, including the bulbs, roots, tubers, stems, and leaves of numerous wetland plants.
 Some field crops, when grown close to suitable habitat, are utilized for food.
 During times when vegetative food sources are low, muskrats may eat animals including crayfish, mussels, turtles, frogs, and fish.

 LIFE HISTORY AND ECOLOGY: Muskrats are monogamous breeders (each male and female forming a pair) and are very prolific.
-In Alabama, muskrats have three to four young per litter and may have three or more litters per year.
+In Alabama, muskrats have three to seven young per litter and may have three or more litters per year.
+Gestation period is about 30 days.
 They may breed year round, but the breeding season usually runs from March through October.

 Collins, Henry Hill, 1981 Harper and Row’s Complete Guide to North American Wildlife, Eastern Edition, Harper and Row Publishers, New York, N.Y..
 714 pp.